korovod/kenotron/docs/3d_parallelism.md

 - Step 3: Exit context: Restore original nn.Module methods and tensor creation functions

-Q: Which two nn.Module methods does brrr override to implement its model initialization context manager?
+Q: Which two nn.Module methods does Nanotron override to implement its model initialization context manager?
 Explain

-A: brrr overrides nn.Module.register_parameter() and nn.Module.register_buffer() which are called when modules register parameters and buffers during initialization.
+A: Nanotron overrides nn.Module.register_parameter() and nn.Module.register_buffer() which are called when modules register parameters and buffers during initialization.

 Q: What does kill switch do in Nanotron?